thebashbashbash/labforward/README.md

 The end user (scientist) is able to detect peaks by glancing a graph of their data.
 The MVP should be written in React with React Context instead of Redux in order to reduce the complexity of the project.
+The end user should be able to switch between their data sets.

 # Project details